 An additional feature of the MacGill School’s activities has been the inauguration in 2001 of the Annual John Hume Lecture as a tribute to the Nobel laureate and former leader of the SDLP.

-An edited version of the MacGill proceedings has been published every year.
+An edited version of the MacGill proceedings has been published every year until 2011.
 They are a significant source for postgraduate students in particular.